Supreme Court of the Republic of Texas: Operation of the Court

 On December 15, 1836, the Texas Congress passed the implementing statute establishing the courts of Texas, and elected the chief justice and four district judges the next day.
 The four district judges covered 22 counties and were ex officio members of the Supreme Court.
 The court was to meet for one session a year, beginning on the first Monday in December, and required a majority of the judges to be present.
+Most sessions were held in Austin until in 1850s, it expanded to other places like Galveston and Tyler.
+Though, it did go back and forth of allowing only Austin or adding other places.
+When the court first expanded, they would bring a clerk to accompany the Judge but in 1864, Galveston and Tyler would get their own clerk and data systems.
 The opinions of the court are collected in a private reporter, Dallam's Decisions, in only one volume.

 Justices of the Court

 Chief Justices

 The Court had a Chief Justice and originally four district judges who served as associate judges.
 This was expanded to five in 1838 and seven in 1840.
-The first Chief Justice was James Collinsworth, who was an ally of Sam Houston, the president-elect of the new republic.
+The Associate Judges was increased once again to eight in 1945.The first Chief Justice was James Collinsworth, who was an ally of Sam Houston, the president-elect of the new republic.
 On Collinsworth's death, Houston appointed John Birdsall to the post.
 When Mirabeau B. Lamar became president, Congress refused to confirm Birdsall and elected Thomas Jefferson Rusk instead.

 In 1840, Rusk resigned and was replaced by John Hemphill, who served until the annexation of Texas..
 The election in Congress was contested, with John Scott, former Solicitor General of North Carolina; James Webb, former U.S. District judge and Attorney General of Texas; and Hemphill all in the running for Chief Justice.
 Hemphill has been compared to John Marshall in laying down the legal foundation of Texas law, especially in the area of land titles, marital property, and homestead exemptions.